Daopz/Challenge_JobDSL-Jenkins/README.md

   A Jenkins container gets fired up with packages specified in plugins.txt file.
 A predefined job gets mounted as a volume (Seed-job).

-  Go to Jenkins Url is: localhost:80
+  Go to Jenkins Url there is: localhost:80

   And running the Seed-job, the Seed-job fetches job DSL from the public repository and generates another job.
-The generated job start automatically each 2 minutes because there is a trigger defined by default for this.
+The generated job start automatically each 2 minutes because there is a trigger defined by default for this on `generate_job.groovy` file.

   ## Author Information